 As a pool owner, it’s critical that you maintain your pool throughout the year, especially if it’s open year-round.
-However, many pool owners fall prey to the same, easy-to-make mistakes, which results in damage to the pool, equipment and safety of your water.
+Many pool owners, however, fall prey to the same, easy-to-make mistakes, which results in damage to the pool, equipment and safety of your water.

-Draining the Water
+Mistake #1: Draining the Water

 Do not drain more than one-third of the water from the pool.
 Draining a vinyl liner swimming pool can cause the liner to dry out or shrink.
 This would cause far more headaches than solutions and typically results in needing to replace the liner.

-Not Monitoring throughout the Season
+Mistake #2: Not Monitoring Throughout the Season

-So you took all the necessary steps to prep your pool for summer, but you haven’t tested your water in 2 months.
+So you took all the necessary steps to prep your pool for summer, but you haven’t tested your water in two months.
 Unfortunately, water testing is an integral part of pool maintenance and must be done at least once a week; if your pool is used nearly every day, you should check the water twice a week.
 You may need to add more chlorine and balance out the pH, among other things that could be specific to your pool.

-Turning off Your Pump
+Mistake #3: Turning Off Your Pump

 When there is no water flowing in your pool (your pump is off), the pool can become a breeding ground for bacteria growth.
 When your pump is running and water is flowing, your filter is able to do its job and water is not allowed to settle which helps keep bacteria from growing.
 Sunlight assists bacteria in growing, so especially in the hot summer sun, it is very important to keep the water flowing to ensure bacteria does not have a chance to grow.